Ana Cheminava

-Ana Cheminava (ანა ჩემინავა; born 1 February 1996) is a Georgian footballer, who plays as a forward for the Turkish Women's Super Leagıue club Fomget G.S., and the Georgia women's national team.
+Ana Cheminava (ანა ჩემინავა; born 1 February 1996) is a Georgian footballer, who plays as a forward for the Lithuanian Women's A League club MFA Žalgiris, and the Georgia women's national team.

 Club career

 Between 2015 and 2021, Cheminava played for the Lithuanian Women's A League club MFA Žalgiris.

 By December 2021, she moved to Turkey and joined the Ankara-based club Fomget G.S. to play in the 2021–22 Turkcell Women's Super League.

 International career

 Cheminava was a member of the Georgia girls' U17 (2012–2013= and the Georgia women's U19 (2014–2015) teams.

 She has been capped for the Georgia national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.